agd1021/transect-generator/README.md

 # transect-generator
 Python Toolbox for ArcMap Desktop that creates random transects in a polygon

+## Prepared for
-Prepared for: Matthews, Jonathan A., "Quantifying white-tailed deer density and its impact on agricultural systems" (2019).
+Matthews, Jonathan A., "Quantifying white-tailed deer density and its impact on agricultural systems" (2019).
 Theses and Dissertations--Forestry and Natural Resources.
 47. https://uknowledge.uky.edu/forestry_etds/47

 ## Tools:
 ### Random Transects